Geodesics and Visual boundary of Horospherical Products: Context

 \subsection{Gromov hyperbolic spaces}

-The goal of this section is to recall what is a Gromov hyperbolic space and what are vertical geodesics in such a space.
-Let $H$ be a proper geodesic metric space, and $d$ be a distance on $H$.
-A geodesic line of $H$ is the isometric image of an Euclidean line in $H$.
-A geodesic ray of a metric space $H$ is the isometric image of a half Euclidean line in $H$.
-A geodesic segment of a metric space $H$ is the isometric image of an Euclidean interval in $H$.
-By slight abuse, we will call geodesic, geodesic ray or geodesic segment, a map $\alpha:I\rightarrow H$ which parametrises our given geodesic by arclength. \\\\Let $\delta\geq 0$ be a non-negative number.
+A geodesic line, respectively ray, segment, of $H$ is the isometric image of a Euclidean line, respectively half Euclidean line, interval, in $H$.
+By slight abuse, we may call geodesic, geodesic ray or geodesic segment, the map $\alpha:I\rightarrow H$ itself, which parametrises our given geodesic by arclength. \\\\Let $\delta\geq 0$ be a non-negative number.
 Let $x$, $y$ and $z$ be three points of $H$.
 The geodesic triangle $[x,y]\cup[y,z]\cup[z,x]$ is called $\delta$-slim if any of its sides is included in the $\delta$-neighbourhood of the remaining two.
 The metric space $H$ is called $\delta$-hyperbolic if every geodesic triangle is $\delta$-slim.
-A metric space $H$ is called Gromov hyperbolic if there exists $\delta\geq 0$ such that $H$ is a $\delta$-hyperbolic space. \\\\An important property of Gromov hyperbolic spaces is that they admit a nice compactification.
-Indeed the Gromov boundary allows that.
+A metric space $H$ is called Gromov hyperbolic if there exists $\delta\geq 0$ such that $H$ is a $\delta$-hyperbolic space. \\\\An important property of Gromov hyperbolic spaces is that they admit a nice compactification thanks to their \textit{Gromov boundary}.
 We call two geodesic rays of $H$ equivalent if their images are at finite Hausdorff distance.
-Let $o\in H$ be a base point.
-We define $\partial_{o} H$ the Gromov boundary of $H$ as the set of families of equivalent rays starting from $o$.
-In fact, the boundary $\partial_{o} H$ does not depend on the base point $o$, hence we will simply denote it by $\partial H$.
-For more details, see \cite[Ghys, De La Harpe]{GDLH} or chap.III H p.399 of \cite[Bridson, Haefliger]{BH}.
+Let $w\in H$ be a base point.
+We define $\partial_{w} H$ the Gromov boundary of $H$ as the set of families of equivalent rays starting from $w$.
+The boundary $\partial_{w} H$ does not depend on the base point $w$, hence we will simply denote it by $\partial H$.
+Both $\partial H$ and $H\cup \partial H$, are compact endowed with the Hausdorff topology.
+For more details, see \cite{GDLH} or chap.III H. p.399 of \cite{BH}. \\\\Let us fix a point $a\in\partial H$ on the boundary.
+We call \textbf{vertical geodesic ray}, respectively \textbf{vertical geodesic line}, any geodesic ray in the equivalence class $a$, respectively with one of its rays in $a$.
+The study of these specific geodesic rays is central in this work.